 Medication-assisted treatment program goals include determining the proper medications to reduce substance cravings or uncomfortable withdrawal symptoms.
 Inpatient MAT programs add a layer of support, including 24/7 supervision and a substance-free environment to avoid triggers.
 One study found that after one year post-MAT enrollment, 84% of participants abstained from opioids, and 62% stopped using all illicit substances.

 Medications can help you feel more comfortable and avoid withdrawal, making you more likely to stick with treatment and focus on your recovery.
-Many clients who undergo MAT feel more comfortable and safer with the assistance of medical professionals and other staff.
+Many patients who undergo MAT feel more comfortable and safer with the assistance of medical professionals and other staff.

 Factors of MAT that can contribute to higher retention rates include: